 How to Force Install Windows Definition Updates

-As I said, Windows Definition Update are issued very often by Microsoft, but that doesn’t mean you can’t force check them, if you feel like that’s needed.
+As I said, Windows Definition Updates are issued very often by Microsoft, but that doesn’t mean you can’t force-check them if you feel like that’s needed.

 Get Windows Definition Updates from Windows Update

 The easiest way to get Windows Definition Updates is to use the Windows Update section of the Settings app.
 It works both in Windows 10 and Windows 11.